Ger Healion

-Ger Healion (born 1983) is an Irish former hurler.
+Gerard Healion (born 22 August 1983) is an Irish former hurler.
 At club level he played with Kilcormac–Killoughey and at inter-county level with the Offaly senior hurling team.

 Career

 Healion first played for the Kilcormac–Killoughey senior team in 2001.
 He was of a successful era for the club and won five Offaly SHC medals between 2012 and 2023.
 Healion also won a Leinster Club SHC medal and was an All-Ireland Club SHC runners-up as team captain in 2013.

 At inter-county level, Healion first played for Offaly as a member of the minor team in 2001.
 He made his senior team debut in a National Hurling League game against Galway in February 2008.
 Healion made a number of league and championship appearances over the following few years, with his last appearance coming against Antrim in 2014.

 Personal life

 Healion's twin brother, Peter Healion, has also played for Kilcormac-Killoughey and the Offaly senior team.